"Bow down before the artistic miracle of this brilliant Ukrainian."

 Pablo Picasso, 1936 World Exhibition, Paris

-In her childhood Maria was taken ill with polio, and this painful disease influenced the girl's life.
-By reports of her relatives, Maria grew a thoughtful and considerate person, having compassion for nature and every living thing.
+In her childhood Mariia was taken ill with polio, and this painful disease influenced the girl's life.
+By reports of her relatives, Mariia grew a thoughtful and considerate person, having compassion for nature and every living thing.

 Her way in art began, by her own words, like this: "Once, as a young girl, I was tending a gaggle of geese.
 When I got with them to a sandy beach, on the bank of the river, after crossing a field dotted with wild flowers, I began to draw real and imaginary flowers with a stick on the sand… Later, I decided to paint the walls of my house using natural pigments.
 After that I’ve never stopped drawing and painting."

-Mysterious and emotionally charged, the works of Maria Pryimachenko, a folk master of Ukrainian decorative painting, seem to absorb the age-old traditions of many generations of Ukrainian master-craftsmen who, from the depths of the centuries, have brought forth their understanding of good and evil, of ugliness and beauty.
+Mysterious and emotionally charged, the works of Mariia Prymachenko, a folk master of Ukrainian decorative painting, seem to absorb the age-old traditions of many generations of Ukrainian master-craftsmen who, from the depths of the centuries, have brought forth their understanding of good and evil, of ugliness and beauty.

 Images often had appeared to the artist in dreams and later materialized in her compositions.
-Maria Pryimachenko's art works depict fabulous mythological beasts and take their roots in folk legends and fairy-tales, nourished bу real life and culture of the Ukrainian people.
+Mariia Prymachenko's art works depict fabulous mythological beasts and take their roots in folk legends and fairy-tales, nourished bу real life and culture of the Ukrainian people.

 The originality of the artist's imagery is revealed in her unique formal and stylistic discoveries (the depiction of trees, simultaneous representation of a cottage's interior and exterior, etc.).

-The compositions of Maria Pryimachenko were exhibited all over the former Soviet Union, Ukraine and other countries (Poland, Bulgaria, France and Canada).
+The compositions of Mariia Prymachenko were exhibited all over the former Soviet Union, Ukraine and other countries (Poland, Bulgaria, France and Canada).
 Her albums were published widely all over the world.

 January 12, 1909